-Physics class pre-enrollment will be completely online via Student Center.
-Please visit www.physics.cornell.edu/waitlist if you are unable to enroll in a class AND your pre-enrollment window is open.
+Physics class pre-enrollment is completely online via Student Center. if you are unable to enroll in a class AND your pre-enrollment window is open, join the waitlist.
 Students may not join the waitlist before their pre-enrollment period has opened.
 Enrollment requests will be processed only through this waitlist link.
-All Engineering students on the waitlist for PHYS 1112, 2213, or 2214 will be placed in their required class prior to the start of classes - but potentially not in their requested sections.
+All Engineering students on the waitlist for PHYS 1110, 1112, 1116, 2210, 2213, 2214 or 2218 will be placed in their required class prior to the start of classes - but potentially not in their requested sections.
 You should not join the waitlist if you were able to enroll in any open section of the class unless that enrollment prevents you from enrolling in a different class required to be taken this semester for your major.

 The Physics Department will assist you if you are unable to resolve a conflict between your Physics course and another required course for your degree; however, if changing your FWS, PE class, or another elective is possible and will resolve the conflict, then you should resolve the conflict on your own rather than seeking an accommodation from Physics.

 The SWAP function works perfectly for Physics classes.
 If a preferable section becomes open during the add/drop period, you may SWAP classes in Student Center without risk of dropping your current section.
 You cannot accidentally drop the class using the SWAP function.
 If you fail to follow the SWAP instructions and accidentally drop the class, you cannot be added back to the class unless you are able to re-enroll through Student Center.

 Waitlist requests will be processed throughout winter break.
 Inquiries related to enrollment may be submitted to firstname.lastname@example.org.
 Please do not inquire about waitlist placement prior to add/drop.
 Students will need to contact the instructor if a class requires instructor permission; read the notes listed under lecture instruction mode on the class roster.